priyaranjankar/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-Project Objective: We want to build a recommender system for movies that gives us the top 5 similar movies for an input movie name.
+Project Objective: To build a recommender system for movies that could give us the top 5 similar movies for an input movie name.

 This project was completed using the content-based filtering approach.
 It also covers the steps we did for the app webpage design & project deployment using Heroku.